roddhjav/apparmor.d/docs/development/tests.md

 **On Gitlab CI**

-- Packages build for all supported distribution
+- Packages build for all supported distributions
-- Profiles preprocessing verification for all supported distribution
+- Profiles preprocessing verification for all supported distributions
 - Go based command linting, coverage, and unit tests

 **On Github Action**